strangelove-ventures/poa/README.md

 # - amount uses 10^6 precision (1,000,000 = 1 power)
 # - --unsafe flag allows for bypassing the 30% max change per block
 poad tx poa set-power [validator] [amount] [--unsafe]

-# (admin) Update the PoA module params
-# - admins is a comma separated list of bech32 addresses
-# - any admin can modify the list at any time
-# - there must be at least one admin in the list at all times
-# - allow_validator_self_exit is a bool to allow validators to force remove themselves from the set.
-poad tx poa update-params [admin1,admin2,admin3,...] [allow_validator_self_exit]

 # (admin) Update the staking module params
 # - unbondingTime is the time that a validator must wait to unbond (ex: 336h)